hodgesds/perf-utils/README.md

 like see how many CPU instructions a function takes (roughly), profile a process for various hardware events, and other interesting things.
-Note that because the go scheduler can schedule a goroutine across many OS threads it becomes rather difficult to get an _exact_ profile of an invididual goroutine.
+Note that because the go scheduler can schedule a goroutine across many OS threads it becomes rather difficult to get an _exact_ profile of an individual goroutine.
 However, a few tricks can be used; first a call to [`runtime.LockOSThread`](https://golang.org/pkg/runtime/#LockOSThread) to lock the current goroutine to an OS thread.
 Second a call to